rtm/js-pick-notation/js-pick-notation.md

 ### Advanced topic: nested picking and picker composition

-We can define two types of nested picking.
+We need to distinguish between two types of nested picking.
 In the first, we want to pick a value "out of" an object-valued or array-valued property.
 For instance, from `o = {a: {b1: 1, b2: 2}}`, we want to pick `{b1: 1}`.
 The syntax for this is `o.{a.b1}`.
+We call this "deep picking".

 In the second, we want to pick the subobject, but then do further picking inside it.
 The syntax here would be `o.{a:{b1}`, and would result in `{a: {b1: 1}}`.
+We call this "nested picking".
 To rename both `a` and `b1`, the relevant syntax would be:

-    o.{a: newa :{b1: newb1}}
+    o.{a-> newa :{b1-> newb1}}

 which would result in

     {newa: {newb1: 1}}}

-In this case, the colon is overloaded.
-The first colon indicates renaming.
-The second colon addresses the subobject.

 #### Pick functions